codefresh-io/docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

 {% endhighlight yaml %}

 ## CI pipeline-GitOps integration settings
-The table describes the arguments required to connect Codefresh Classic to Codefresh.
+The table describes the arguments required to connect Codefresh pipelines to Codefresh GitOps.

 >Except for Git branch and Git repo which are required, you can omit other Git provider arguments.
 Codefresh retrieves the required values from the runtime context selected for the integration.